 Dojo Instructor, Tournament Prep Class

 Sensei Judy has been training in various martial arts since 1995, first earning her second dan in the Korean martial art Tang Soo Do, then teaching kickboxing for more than 12 years, and finally finding Shito-Ryu in 2014.
-She is currently a provisional blackbelt in empty-hand and first dan in kobudo, and pursuing her first-dan in empty hand this year.
+She is currently a provisional blackbelt in empty-hand and first dan in kobudo, and pursuing her first-dan in empty hand in 2020.
 She actively competes in tournaments, and encourages other students to join her.

 A medical science liaison (MSL) with a doctorate in neurophysiology, and a certified fitness instructor, Judy brings an understanding of body movement and best practices in physical fitness.